 Don’t you love jewels?
-The way they can elevate any look.
-How they can change your look in the blink of an eye.
+Think about the way they can elevate any look, and how they can transform you in the blink of an eye.

 No joke, when I wear my big loops I feel like a different person, a total badass.
 And when I wear my colorful beaded maxi earrings I feel a bit more like Carmen Miranda playing Chiquita Banana.